top of page

 Or maybe this year can be different.

-They could take this month to consider for the first time that perhaps they’ve been mistaken.
-Instead of focusing on a few disputable verses in the Bible, consider the themes of scriptures highlighted by Jesus; by Paul; by John.
-Themes of obedience to the greatest commandment.
-Themes of restoration of relationship with God and one another.
-Themes of love.
+Instead of focusing on a few disputable verses in the Bible, consider the themes of scriptures highlighted by Jesus; by Paul; by John:

-They could read some articles, books, or memoirs that inform them of Biblically Christian arguments that may challenge them on their view.
+We could read some articles, books, or memoirs that inform us of Biblically Christian arguments that may challenge our firmly held opinions.

-They could consider that this is not an abstract or theoretical idea.
-This is about real people, creations of God that are tired of being left out.
+We could consider that it’s not an abstract or theoretical idea.
+It’s about real people, creations of God that are tired of being left out.

-They could at least consider that not all Christians believe homosexuality is sin.
+We could at least consider that not all Christians believe queerness is sin.

 It’s LGBTQ+ Pride Month — an opportunity to learn and grow.